RE5 Course Port Elizabeth

 However, even if you are experienced in financial services, you should not be complacent or underestimate the amount of preparation time and effort that need to be applied to pass the Regulatory Exams.

-The Preparation Guides are invaluable as they specify the content of the examinations, because they seek to describe what the examination questions will be testing.
-All examination questions are based upon the content as set out and in addition the Preparation Guides map out exactly where you can discover the appropriate details in the legislation.
+The Preparation Guides are indispensable as they state the content of the examinations, in that they seek to describe what the examination questions will be testing.
+All examination questions are based on the material as set out and in addition the Preparation Guides map out exactly where you can discover the appropriate info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-One can not anticipate to be tested on legislation without having actually checked out the legislation.
+One can not expect to be evaluated on legislation without having checked out the legislation.
 By checking out the legislation you will get used to the meanings, terms and the way in which the legislation is drafted.
-Checking out the legislation will assist you to analyze the questions properly.
+Checking out the legislation will assist you to translate the questions correctly.

 Board Notice 194 of 2017 (the “Fit and Proper” Board Notice) came into effect on 1 April 2018 and impacted the RE 1 and RE 5 regulatory exams.